boonhaii/weather/README.md

 the web application is the same as if accessed via GitHub pages.

 ## Closing Remarks
+The following are the current ideas on future features for implementation:
+1. Increase responsive design for various medium used to view the web page.
+2. Implement section to indicate the legends of the forecast logos.
+3. Display the local current time.

 Thank you for checking out my project!